 A trip to the Adirondacks isn't complete without experiencing one of our hiking trails.
 They're accessible year round, and there are hundreds of miles of paths to explore.
-Some people flock here for the big mountains but even the easy hikes near Lake Placid are a great place to start, especially if you're new to hiking.
+Some people flock here for the big mountains, but even the easy hikes near Lake Placid are a great place to start, especially if you're new to hiking.

 Short, sweet, and what a view!

 If you're looking for hikes and mountains that are a little more challenging, check out some of the 2 to 4 hour hikes that the Adirondacks are known for.
+Before these hikes, make sure you have some of the below hikes under your belt!

 Leave No Trace